jacekgajek/spring-notes/README.md

 # Notes App

 Use `docker-compose up` to start cassandra and initialize a keyspace.
+The project can be run and developed with openjdk version "11.0.7". `notes.iml` is a project file for the Intellij Idea IDE.

 ## API